oneeve8/kobble-data/content/Information.md

 * Gyroscope
 * Airplanes

-Spherical or flat (Shape and size):
+Spherical or circular and flat (Shape and size):

 * Celestials are spherical
+* Circumnavigation
 * 24 hour sun in Arctic and Antarctic
 * Plane flights straight or angled paths
 * Direct flights in southern regions